Shaifan2407/e-sports-tournament-landing-Page/README.md

-# E-Sports Tournament Landing Page
+# E-Sports Tournament WebSite Landing Page

 ## Overview
 A simple, responsive landing page for an e-sports tournament.
 Built with HTML and CSS, it features a banner, tournament details, and a registration form.